 Exploring your own emotional state and accepting your own feelings while you work through what makes you who you are in your journal is going to make you naturally more empathetic to others too.
 Letting go of judgment for self improves your thoughts for others also.

-One thing that can really help you make your journaling work for your mental health issues is to learn how to keep one effectively.
+One thing that can really help you make your mental health journal work for your mental health issues is to learn how to keep one effectively.
 Make some journaling rules, do it every day to create a habit, and keep it private unless you decide to let your therapist see it or you decide to use it to help others.
 This is for you and only you for the most part.

 If you would like some extra help or motivation I have several posts on journaling.
 You can find them all here, https://crystaljenkinsblog.com/category/journaling/.